PUMATeam/puma/README.md

 # PUMA
-PUMA is best project management system
+PUMA is a project management system - more (actual, working) features coming soon.

 ## Running Puma
 Running PUMA is easy:
 a.
 Install git (from the [official website](https://git-scm.com/)).
 b.
 Install Meteor (which you can download from [here](https://www.meteor.com)).
 c. clone the project: